Rhazra0/econ429/README.md

 ### APMCs specializing in wheat
 #### Within Non-e-NAM States
-Delhi, Meghalaya, Assam, Nagaland, Tripura, Karnataka, Arunachal Pradesh, Sikkim, Mizoram and Goa according to e-NAM brief a), the former 5 due to not taking the required APMC reforms.
-As part of this study is state-wise, I'll exclude the union territories (i.e. Delhi) and states without APMC (i.e. Mizoram).
+Nonparticipating states/UTs are Delhi, Meghalaya, Assam, Nagaland, Tripura, Karnataka, Arunachal Pradesh, Sikkim, Mizoram and Goa, according to an e-NAM brief; the former 5 have not taken the required APMC reforms, while the rest choose not to join.
+Since part of this study is state-wise, I'll exclude the union territories (i.e. Delhi) and states without APMC (i.e. Mizoram).

 Arunachal Pradesh: